MusicGenreOpt/MusicGenreOpt/README.md

 ## Repository Structure

-- **MathModel/**: Contains the mathematical modeling files for the optimization approach.
+- **MathModel/**: Contains the mathematical modeling files for the optimization approach.
   - **Run/**:
     - `MusicProject.run`: Script to execute the optimization model using solvers like KNITRO, CPLEX, GUROBI, or BARON.
   - **Model/**: